GeorgiaMap/partner-tools/overview/2021/README.md

 ## Categories

-Ideally "Camera Ready" is simply one of the category options under "Film Production" in a single list to keep the navigation simiple.
+Ideally "Camera Ready" is simply one of the category options under "Film Production" to keep management simiple.
+Categories can be selectively displayed on the Listing Detail pages.

 ### Adventure
  ATV & Motocross